hkzlab/MacPlus_CAS_PLD_Experiments/README.md

 As far as I know, the dumps for the CAS PLD (a PAL 20L8) on the Macintosh Plus that are floating around the net are problematic with some memory configurations.

 I fiddled with the equations without having an PLD on hand, to try and get all the memory configurations working (4x 256KB, 2x 1MB, 2x 1MB + 2x 256KB, 4x 1MB).

-The JEDs
-found here are working fine on my Mac Plus clone, but I have at least one report from someone with another clone that, while the machine boots, audio is garbled.
+The JEDs with filename ending in 'D' are working fine on my Mac Plus clone, are found to be working fine on another clone and on an original machine, but seems to be crashing a machine using the UNITRON ROMs.

 As such, if you try these JEDs, please report back how they work for you!